 Kind of Blue: Azulejo Bingeing in Porto Portugal

-It connotes panicked pleasure or pleasured shame.
-It's in the same category as disordered snacking when you have 10 Dove bars instead of 1.
+"Bingeing" connotes panicked pleasure or pleasured shame.
+It's in the same category as disordered snacking, like when you have 10 Dove bars instead of 1.
 Maybe "devouring" is a better word.
 Is that a more positive word, perhaps describing some intense appreciation?

 In any event, it was my day to binge and devour the azulejos of Porto on my geographical cure.

 My lovely daughter and traveling companion was still recovering from hip surgery.
 After traipsing gamely around Lisbon, Belem, Sintra, Obidos, and Aveiro, her body needed a break.
-So I had 6 hours of freedom before we would head across the river to Vila Nova da Gaia later that afternoon.
+So I had a day of freedom before we would head across the river to Vila Nova da Gaia later that afternoon.

 I seized the opportunity to do what she wouldn't have cared much for.
 A treasure hunt.
 Fueled up on caffeine and pastel de nata, I binged on a fast paced, but still somewhat serendipitous, hilly walking tour of the stunning azulejo-clad buildings of Porto.
 Most of them are churches, and I must say they mostly look better from the exterior than interior.